 “The RWIS does this by increasing the pump rate of kill mud into the blowing well by removing the bottleneck caused by restrictive choke and kill lines from the surface vessel to the seabed - and it can pump in excess of 200 barrels of kill mud per minute, which is roughly four times as much kill fluid as typically achievable.
 With the RWIS, we have seen projects go ahead that wouldn’t normally be sanctioned, as operators are able to comply with legislation.”

-How can I maximise production without exceeding the capacity of a single relief well?
+How can I maximize production without exceeding the capacity of a single relief well?

 "Again, we often recommend the RWIS as it very much has a dual benefit.
 It ultimately has the safety benefit of being able to achieve single relief well contingency, without having to redesign your well, but it can also unlock the potential for planning bigger bore wells and therefore enable more efficient field development.